UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 }
 ```

-Then we'll create a new shader called `light-sources.wgsl`:
+Then we'll create a new shader in the `shaders` directory and call it `light-sources.wgsl`:
 * Copy the `Camera`, `Uniforms`, and `PointLight` structs from `shader.wgsl`.
 * Copy all binding definitions from `shader.wgsl`.
   For simplicity, we'll use the same bind group & pipeline layout, and the same bind group for our new shader.